KitwanaSh/pdsnd_github/README.md

 The following open source software are required to work on this project:
 - You must have Python3 that includes Numpy and pandas libraries installed using anaconda
 - A text editor eg.(VsCode, Atom or Sublime)
-- A terminal (in my case, i use Git Bash)
+- A terminal (in my case, I use Git Bash)

 ### Computation
 In this project, I have written code to provide the following *descriptive statistics*: